Skip to content

 let ident = #concatIdents(foo, bar)

-The primary diagnostics and meta helpers currently documented by the compiler are:
+The primary diagnostics and meta helpers documented by the compiler are:

 • #staticAssert